640 South State StreetDover, Delaware 19901

 Being sick or under stress, and taking certain medicines can affect your results.

 What you eat, how often you exercise, and whether you smoke can also affect your lipid profile.

 You may need to not eat or drink anything but water for 12 to 14 hours before this test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.